Zoara: Byzantine period

 In the 4th century it is again mentioned by Eusebius in his Onomasticon, and in the 5th by Saint Jerome in his annotated version of the work.

-Egeria the pilgrim tells of a bishop of Zoara that accompanied her in the area, in the early 380s.
-Antoninus of Piacenza, in the 6th century, describes its monks and extols its palm trees.
+Egeria the pilgrim tells of a bishop of Zoara who accompanied her in the area, in the early 380s.
+In the 6th century, the anonymous pilgrim of Piacenza describes its monks and extols its palm trees.

 Zoara is mentioned in Tractate Pesachim of the Babylonian Talmud (3rd–6th century) as a place where date palms grew.
 In Tractate Yevamot, the city is mentioned in regards to a woman's testimony, when a traveling Levite died at an inn, and the woman innkeeper had him buried.

 The Notitia Dignitatum, 72, probably reflecting the reality of the late 4th century, places at Zoara, as a garrison, the resident equites sagitarii indigenae (native unit of cavalry archers); Stephen of Byzantium (fl.
 6th century; De urbibus, s.v.
 Addana) speaks also of its fort, which is mentioned in a Byzantine edit of the 5th century (Revue biblique, 1909, 99); near the city was a sanctuary to Saint Lot mentioned by Hierocles (6th century; Synecdemus) and George of Cyprus (early 7th century).

 In the sixth-century Madaba Map, it is represented in the midst of a grove of palm trees under the names of Balac or Segor.